Agriculture

 It is the final stage of the cotton manufacturing procedure, which involves the production of garments and textile products.
 At this point, the cotton fabric is cut into specific patterns and carefully stitched together to form a wide variety of garments such as jeans, shirts, dresses, etc.

-Frequently Asked Questions on Understanding Cotton: Types, Cultivation & Processing in India
+Frequently Asked Questions On Understanding Cotton: Types, Cultivation & Processing in India

 1. Which type of soil is best for growing cotton?